-Jackson, TN Premises Liability
+Jackson, TN Premises Liability Lawyers

 In Tennessee, a property owner is responsible for taking appropriate measures to provide a safe environment for guests, customers, patrons, or anybody else with a right to be on the property.
 The Jackson premises liability attorneys at Nahon, Saharovich & Trotz have represented people hurt on somebody else’s land or place of business for over 30 years.
 We are the largest plaintiff’s personal injury law firm based in Tennessee, and we take pride in fighting for each client’s legal rights through all aspects of their case.

 Proving Liability Against a Property Owner or Manager

 Premises liability is a broad area of Tennessee law, encompassing many grounds for a potential legal cause of action.
 For instance, typical claims involve slip and fall accidents, negligent maintenance of property, and inadequate security.
 To succeed on a premises liability claim, you will need to prove the defendant property owner breached a duty owed to you, and that you suffered damages as a result.
 At that point, the focus can shift to damages for your injuries, which may be broken bones, herniated discs in your back, or other catastrophic loss.